 A medical power of attorney, or what is sometimes referred to as a health care power of attorney, is different from a living will.

-Heather Frances J.D. writes in LegalZoom.com that a living will provides written directions to your health care providers.
-This will communicate your exact preferences for end-of-life care including artificial hydration and nutrition.
+Heather Frances J.D. writes in LegalZoom.com that a living will provide written directions to your health care providers.
+These directions will communicate your exact preferences for end-of-life care, including artificial hydration and nutrition.

-In some states you can combine the functions of a medical power of attorney and a living will into one document called an advance medical directive (https://info.legalzoom.com/medical-power-attorney-explanation).
+In some states, you can combine the functions of a medical power of attorney and a living will into one document called an advance medical directive.